-What it does: Australia’s spy agency
+What it does: Australia’s national security service

-Staff stats: Around 1800 employees, mainly based in Canberra
+Staff stats: Around 2000 employees, mainly based in Canberra

 Hiring grads with degrees in: Health & Medical Sciences; Humanities, Arts & Social Sciences; Law & Legal Studies; Property & Built Environment; Sciences; Engineering, Maths, IT & Computer Sciences; Finance, Accounting, Economics & Business Administration